 In an informal survey of adults about their childhood summer memories, people recalled catching fireflies, climbing trees, fishing and playing outside with friends.
 They also mentioned riding bikes, running through the sprinkler and lots of other activities.
 As they thought about their response, they usually smiled and laughed as the memories replayed in their mind.

-Instead of spending time playing outside, various studies indicate many children will get up and head straight to some type of screen.
-In fact, 8- to 10-year-olds spend on average between five and seven hours playing games, watching movies or television.
+Instead of spending time playing outside, various studies indicate many children will get up and Schead straight to some type of screen.
+In fact, 8 to 10-year-olds spend on average between five and seven hours playing games, watching movies or television.
 For teens, this number increases.
-This is a stark contrast to the American Academy of Pediatrics' recommendation that children 10 and older spend no more than two hours a day watching a screen.
+This is a stark contrast to the American Academy of Pediatrics (AAP) recommendation that children 10 and older spend no more than two hours a day watching a screen.

 Too much screen time can increase a child’s risk of having trouble sleeping at night, experiencing attention issues and developing symptoms of anxiety and depression.
 Additionally, numerous studies have shown that children eat more unhealthy food while watching screens, which can lead to weight gain.

-While many parents grow weary of this battle, it is definitely one worth fighting.
+While many parents grow weary, the battle between choosing screen time or memories is definitely one worth fighting.

 When children move away from screens and interact with others, it helps them develop communication skills.
 They also learn how to get along with others and problem-solve when there is disagreement over a kickball game score.
 Play helps build a child’s imagination and enhances their ability to entertain themselves.